 Intraocular Lens Treatment

 As well as laser eye surgery, some diabetic suffers may be suitable for intraocular lens treatment.
 As with all forms of eye surgery, this will be decided during your comprehensive assessment.
-Here, your eyes are tested and a consultant decides whether or not you are a suitable to undergo eye surgery treatment.
+Here, your eyes are tested and a consultant decides whether or not you are suitable to undergo treatment.

 Interested in Vision Correction Treatment?